-The Stratus 8 is delivered ex factory with a brake adjustment marked which complies with the test sample and which should not be altered.
-This adjustment will allow you to steer and land the paraglider almost without delay.
+The Arcus 7 is delivered ex factory with a brake adjustment marked which complies with the test sample and which should not be altered.
+This adjustment will allow you to steer and land the paraglider with almost no time lag.